se-edu/se-book/common/definitions.md

 <div id="def-glossary">

-**Glossary**: A glossary serves to ensure that _all stakeholders have a common understanding_ of the noteworthy terms, abbreviation, acronyms etc.
+**Glossary**: A glossary serves to ensure that _all stakeholders have a common understanding_ of the noteworthy terms, abbreviations, acronyms etc.

 </div>